brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

 - only tested with in-memory databases (<https://www.sqlite.org/inmemorydb.html>)
 - not able to close database connection and release internal resources
-- hard limit of 5000 open SQLite database connections, which is due to the design
+- hard limit of 5000 open SQLite database connections, due to this initial implementation of the design
 - The API was not designed to support parallel database access through the same database connection.
 The workaround is to open multiple SQLite connections to the same database file name.
 - Background threading would need to be done in a higher-level component.
 - The required `scc_init()` initialization function should be called from the main thread upon startup, is __NOT__ thread-safe.